19hours/sg-statutes/Acts/Building and Construction Industry Security of Payment Act.md

 (a) serve a notice in writing on the respondent of the claimant’s intention to exercise a lien under section 25 on goods supplied by the claimant to the respondent under the contract concerned that are unfixed and which have not been paid for;

-(b) serve a notice in writing on the respondent of the claimant’s intention to suspend carrying out construction work or supplying goods or services under the contract concerned.
+(b) serve a notice in writing on the respondent under section 26 of the claimant’s intention to suspend carrying out construction work or supplying goods or services under the contract concerned.

 (2) Without prejudice to the generality of subsection (1), where a party to an adjudication fails to pay the whole or any part of the adjudicated amount to any other party in accordance with section 22, the aggrieved party may apply for and enforce the adjudication determination as if it were a judgment debt in accordance with section 27.